potterzot/econs101/syllabus.md

 Class participation points depend on two factors:

-* Answering in-class questions in an online form that will be displayed at the end of class.
-Each completed form will be worth one point.
+* Answering in-class questions in an online form that will be displayed during some classes.
+Each correct question will be worth one point.
 * Asking a substantive question during class.
 Each question is worth five points.

 These are subject to the following rules: